 Prosecutor v Joseph M. Rechtbank ‘s-Gravenhage, 23-03-2009, ECLI:NL:RBSGR:BK 0520 09/750009-P0609/ 750007-07 (not in ILDC)

-On or around 13 April 1994, the defendant and others allegedly stopped an ambulance in Birogo, Rwanda and killed two women occupants together with their children.
+On or around 13 April 1994, the defendant and others allegedly stopped an ambulance in Birogo, Rwanda, and killed two women occupants together with their children.
 Three days later he attacked Tutsi civilians who stayed at the Seventh Day Adventists Complex in Mugonero.
 He was also accused of the rape and murder of three other women as well as other offences.
-Although found guilty of committing acts of torture and sentenced to 20 years imprisonment, the defendant was cleared of charges of war crimes due to the lack of a nexus between the crimes and the armed conflict in Rwanda.
+Although found guilty of committing acts of torture and sentenced to twenty years’ imprisonment, the defendant was cleared of charges of war crimes due to the lack of a nexus between the crimes and the armed conflict in Rwanda.

 20. The Defendant has committed very serious violent crimes against the passengers of an ambulance.